Your Questions answered:

 BUT HERE GOES………………………..With the info

 Wedding receptions and ceremonies held at a person’s residence (for example a backyard wedding) may have more people attend – if a business is engaged to manage the event and is operating under an approved COVID Safe Plan.
-For example, a catering company or event manager is operating under the Weddings Industry COVID Safe Plan.
+For example, event manager or a Venue for Hire or a catering company who is operating under the Weddings Industry COVID Safe Plan.

 This is the current advice provided on the Queensland Government website.
 This advice has only been recently added to the questions and answers section.